kubecost/docs/install-and-configure/install/multi-cluster/diagnostics.md

   federatedStorageConfigSecret: federated-store
 ```

-Additional configuration options can found in the [`values.yaml`](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml) under `diagnostics:`.
+Additional configuration options can found in the [*values.yaml*](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml) under `diagnostics:`.

 ## Architecture

 The multi-cluster diagnostics feature is run as an independent deployment (i.e. `deployment/kubecost-diagnostics`).
 Each diagnostics deployment monitors the health of Kubecost and sends that health data to the central object store at the `/diagnostics` filepath.

 The below diagram depicts these interactions.
-Note, that this diagram is specific to the requests required for diagnostics only.
-For additional diagrams, see the [multi-cluster guide](multi-cluster.md).
+This diagram is specific to the requests required for diagnostics only.
+For additional diagrams, see our  [multi-cluster guide](multi-cluster.md).

 ![Kubecost-Agent-Diagnostics](/images/daigrams/Agent-Diagnostics-Architecture.png)